 Roll the flower as if it was a rolled flower using a pair of tweezers to hold the center, starting with the small end (the short loops).
 Glue the flower roll at the large end to keep it rolled until the leaves are ready.

-The leaves are joined at the open end and the pointy end and attached to the bottom of the flower roll to help hold it together.
+Finally, join the leaves at the open end and glue.
+And then the pointy end is attached to the bottom of the flower roll to help hold it together.